What kinds of commercial film does Polar Tint install?

 What's the typical ticket size for commercial film?

-$3,500 to $80,000 per project (B2B with multi-week sales cycles).
-Bundle pricing across multiple service lines (tint + ceramic, or PPF + ceramic + tint) lifts average ticket by 60-150% versus single-service ticket.
+A high-value B2B project ticket with multi-week sales cycles.
+Bundle pricing across multiple service lines (tint + ceramic, or PPF + ceramic + tint) lifts the average ticket well beyond a single-service ticket.
 The Polar Tint playbook is to lead with the customer's primary ask and stack adjacent services into the same ticket.

 What's the margin profile on commercial film?

-55-70% gross margin (lower than auto, offset by ticket size).
-The wholesale supplier relationship through Glacier Manufacturing is the structural margin advantage — independent commercial window film shops pay 100-1000%+ distributor markups, which eats into the same margin band Polar Tint operators capture cleanly.
+A healthy gross margin (lower than auto, offset by ticket size) — operator-level figures are disclosed in FDD Item 19.
+The wholesale supplier relationship through Glacier Manufacturing is the structural margin advantage — independent commercial window film shops buy through distributors and pay distributor markups, a cost basis Polar Tint operators avoid.

 What equipment is needed to run commercial film in a Polar Tint shop?